TobnacTobi/E-PaperDashboard/README.md

 [ArduinoJson](https://arduinojson.org) is important to read API Information.

 ## Usage (TODO)
 I don't know how this will be usable yet.
+Coming soon